 The Wellness Center, Residential Life staff, and University Police staff offer informative programs to students regarding alcohol and other drugs, and sexual assault awareness/prevention such as: R.A.D.
-(Rape Aggression Defense) "Equalogy", and "Bringing in the Bystander" Training.
-(For further programs and program descriptions, refer to Appendix A of this report.)
+(Rape Aggression Defense).
+For further programs and program descriptions, refer to Appendix A of this report.